Question: Five Married Men is your second novel? Then The Partisans?

 Question: Why base your novels on gay characters?

-paint can, you come up with some very interesting colors.
-Even though there are many
+into this particular paint can, you come up with some very interesting colors.
+Even though there are many good

 Question: How long have you been writing?